 Permaculture Noosa is an Incorporated Association formed to encourage and promote permaculture within the Noosa area of the Sunshine Coast of Australia.

 Permaculture Noosa monthly meetings are held on the 3rd Thursday of each month.
-Doors open at 5.30pm when meals will be available to purchase before the meeting.
+Doors open at 6.00pm.
 A market takes place where we share surplus home grown produce and plants by giving, exchanging or selling.

-Entry is a $5 donation for non-members, $3 for members.
-The Entry donation entitles you to a free raffle ticket and supper.
+Entry is a $4 donation for non-members, $2 for members.
+The Entry donation entitles you to supper.
 Anyone who has genuine financial difficulties and cannot afford the entry donation will be excused.
 We will not turn anyone away.

 The meeting begins at 6.30pm and the night is complete with a “bring a plate” shared supper at 8pm.

-Cooroy State Primary School Hall, Elm Street, Cooroy.
+Cooroy Memorial Hall, 23 Maple St, Cooroy.
 All welcome.

 At our monthly meetings, members have stalls of produce and plants for sale.